Belviq Weight-loss Drug Cancer Lawsuit

 - Constipation

-The FDA has announced that Japanese drug maker Eisai Inc. agreed to withdraw diet drug Belviq and Belviq XR after the medication was linked to an increase risk of cancer including colorectal cancer, pancreatic cancer and lung cancer.
+The FDA announced in February 2020 that Japanese drug maker Eisai Inc. agreed to withdraw diet drug Belviq and Belviq XR after the medication was linked to an increased risk of cancer including colorectal cancer, pancreatic cancer, and lung cancer.